-Next was fondant work.
-Since the cake was quite tall, and I was not used to covering tall cakes, I decided to not take the risk and covered the cake with 2 pieces of fondant instead.
+- Since the cake was quite tall, and I was not used to covering tall cakes, I decided to not take the risk and covered the cake with 2 pieces of fondant instead.
 The first piece covered the sides, and the second piece covered the top.
-And I made sure these pieces were joined at the same level where Dave’s goggles are to be added.
+And I made sure these pieces were joined at the same level where the goggles are to be added.
 That way, the goggles will cover the seams and it would look perfect.

-Next, I added the black goggles strip all around the head (this was cut in black fondant).
+- Next, I added the black goggles strip all around the head (this was in black).
 And finally, to hide the joints between the black strip and the lens, I added 2 tiny sausage-shaped fondant pieces on each side.
 I painted these in silver.

-Once the eyes were done, I went on with Dave’s jumper.
-I measured the height of the jumper in my template and cut out a blue fondant strip of the same width and attached it all around Dave.
-And then, using the smallest cutter in my round cutter set, I cut off two semi circles on both sides of the jumper (where Dave’s arms are to be attached).
-Using the stitch tool, I imprinted the stitch mark at the edges of the jump suit.
+- Once the eyes were done, I went on with the jumper.
+I measured the height of the jumper in my template and cut out a blue strip of the same width and attached it all around Dave.
+And then, using the smallest cutter in my round set, I cut off two semi-circles on both sides of the jumper (where the arms are to be attached).
+Using the stitch tool, I imprinted the stitch mark at the edges of the jumpsuit.

-After that, I cut out the logo and put it on the front.
-This was followed by Dave’s legs and arms.
-All were shaped in fondant and attached to the cake with fondant glue.
-Once the arms were in place, I cut out 2 “c” shaped fondant pieces, put on the stitch marks on them and attached them above each arm.
-And I added black fondant buttons too.
+- After that, I made the logo and put it on the front.
+This was followed by the legs and arms.
+All were shaped in fondant and attached to the cake with glue.
+Once the arms were in place, I cut out 2 “c” shaped pieces, put on the stitch marks on them and attached them above each arm.
+And I added black buttons too.

-Next was Dave’s mouth.
-I started with a black semi circle piece which was cut using my round cutter set and then cut out 2 strips of scalloped white strips which I attached to the black semi circle piece as the teeth.
-And finally, I added Dave’s hair.
+- Next was Dave’s mouth.
+I started with a black semi-circle piece that was cut using my round cutter set and then cut out 2 strips of scalloped white strips which I attached to the black semi-circle piece as the teeth.
+And finally, I added the hair.
 These were hand shaped and attached to the head with fondant glue.

-For the wordings on the cake.
-I cut them using my alphabet cutters and let them set before painting them in silver and attaching to the cake board.
-I used 2 levels of cake board for this cake simply so that the entire birthday message could be see from the front of the cake.
+- For the wordings on the cake.
+I made them using my alphabet cutters and let them set before painting them in silver and attaching to the cake board.
+I used 2 levels of cake board for this cake simply so that the entire birthday message could be seen from the front of the cake.
 It was for this purpose also that I have added black cubes of fondant on the cake board where I have placed the birthday boy’s name.